ag1rlisagun/msw-sbx-2526/README.md

 # Mission SpaceWalker - CAN-SBX 2025-2026

 Repository for the 2025–2026 CAN-SBX stratospheric balloon experiment.
-The payload is a capillary-driven bioreactor cultivating cyanobacteria (*Synechococcus*) under near-space conditions.
+The payload is a capillary-driven bioreactor cultivating cyanobacteria under near-space conditions.
 The experiment evaluates radiation-induced changes in the organism's ability to generate bioelectricity in real time through a photosynthetic air-cathode microbial fuel cell system, by continuously measuring current output and oxygen evolution throughout the stratospheric profile.

 A Raspberry Pi 4 collects data from six sensors across the full flight.
 All data is stored locally to an SD card in a SQLite database - no telemetry, no external dependencies.